liveahero-wiki/liveahero-wiki.github.io/_charas/polaris.md

 ## Notes

-"The brightest star of the northern sky is here!
+- "The brightest star of the northern sky is here!
 The one who will crush evil and guide the weak!
 That's right, for I am Polaris Mask!
 Lead me to the burning ring, Partner!"
+- He is 6'3.6" (192 cm) Tall and Weight 264.5 Lbs (120 Kg)